dsoldo/auth0_farm/README.md

 * An unprotected endpoint which returns a message on success.
 Does not require a valid JWT access token.

 **GET** /api/private
 * A protected endpoint which returns a message on success.
-Requires a valid JWT access token with a `scope` of `read:messages`.
+Requires a valid JWT access token.

 ## License